Article Contents:

 Sanding

 Sequence: grit 120 → 150 → 220 → 320 (for oil or semi-matte varnish).
 Move strictly along the grain.
-Cross-grain scratches from sanding — that's rippling on the surface under a transparent finish.
+Cross-grain scratches from sanding — these become ripples on the surface under a clear finish.

 After each pass — remove dust.
-The best tool — a tack cloth or special anti-static cloth.
+The best tools are a tack cloth or a special anti-static cloth.
 Dust under varnish is forever.

 Finish

-Oil: two to three coats with a 24-hour interval.
-First coat — thin oil, applied generously and excess wiped off after 20 minutes.
-Second and third — thicker.
-Result: a warm matte surface that highlights the grain.
+Oil: two to three coats with a 24-hour interval between coats.
+First coat — thin oil, applied generously, and excess wiped off after 20 minutes.
+Second and third coats — thicker.
+Result: a warm, matte surface that highlights the grain.
 Renew every 3–5 years.

-Polyurethane varnish: primer + 2 coats of finish varnish with 320-grit sanding between coats.
+Polyurethane varnish: primer + 2 coats of finish varnish with sanding using 320 grit between coats.
 Result: a glossy or semi-matte surface with maximum protection.
 Durability — 7–10 years under normal use.

-White enamel (for classic interiors): primer → sanding with 220 → two coats of enamel with 320-grit sanding between coats.Wooden stair railingsin white — that's Provence, neoclassical, modern classic.
+White enamel (for classic interiors): primer → sanding with 220 grit → two coats of enamel with sanding using 320 grit between coats.Wooden stair railingsin white — this is Provence, neoclassical, modern classic.
 Next to whitewith wooden cornicesand whiteplinth— a unified spatial image.

 About STAVROS: Twenty Years Behind Every Element

-When you takewooden stair componentsfrom the STAVROS catalog, behind each part lies a story that began in 2002.
+When you choosewooden stair componentsfrom the STAVROS catalog, each part carries a story that began in 2002.
 Artists Andrey Ragozin and Evgeny Tsapko founded a workshop that received an order to restore the Konstantinovsky Palace in Strelna just a year later.
 The Hermitage, Alexander Palace, Trinity-Izmailovsky Cathedral — these projects established the standard: every production element must be accurate to tenths of a millimeter.

 Today STAVROS produces a complete set of wooden stair elements: over 60 baluster models, posts and finials, handrails in several profiles and species — beech, oak.
-Own drying chambers ensure material moisture content of 8–14%.
-Production under constant temperature and humidity control is not marketing text, it's protocols.
+In-house drying chambers ensure material moisture content of 8–14%.
+Production under constant temperature and humidity control is not marketing copy — it's protocol.

 Orderstaircase componentswith STAVROS means getting a system where all elements are designed and produced together: the baluster will match the handrail in species, the post will match the baluster in tone, the finial will match the system in scale.
 Showrooms in Moscow and St. Petersburg, delivery across Russia, orders from a single unit.